neondatabase/website/content/guides/README.md

 ## Admonition

-To improve the documentation readability, one can leverage an Admonition custom component.
+To improve the guides readability, one can leverage an Admonition custom component.
 Just wrap your piece of text with `<Admonition></Admonition>` and pass the type.

 There are 6 types of Admonition: `note`, `important`, `tip`, `warning`, `info`, `comingSoon`; the default is `note`.